The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 At Kaplan University, you'll find the kind of commitment and support you can count on.
 As a first-term student, you'll work one-on-one with an Education Advisor who will guide you along your degree plan and help you with any academic issues you may encounter.
 Together you'll build a close relationship that focuses on finding relevant career options and building a personalized degree plan that best suits your ultimate goal.

-The School of Social and Behavioral Sciences connects you with an enthusiastic community of students and faculty from every corner of the country.
+The College of Social and Behavioral Sciences connects you with an enthusiastic community of students and faculty from every corner of the country.
 Through interactive webinars, informative speaker series, and a number of social media sites and clubs, you'll have a wealth of opportunities to learn and grow.
 The atmosphere is always positive, reinforcing, and highly accessible.

 Taking the right courses in the right degree program could contribute to your "job marketability" and career success.
-While no university can guarantee you'll find a job or land a promotion, Kaplan University's School of Social and Behavioral Sciences does offer you a wide choice of relevant academic pathways to help you gain an edge on the competition.
+While no university can guarantee you'll find a job or land a promotion, Kaplan University's College of Social and Behavioral Sciences does offer you a wide choice of relevant academic pathways to help you gain an edge on the competition.

 Dr. Carolyn Stevenson has more than 15 years of teaching and administrative experience in higher education.